aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 ```

 As we can see in the above output, Our Pods namely Privileged-Pod & Signed failed the rules for our policy `restrict-image-registries`.
 Monitoring reports in this way could be an overhead for administrators.
 Kyverno also supports a GUI based tool namely [Policy reporter](https://github.com/kyverno/policy-reporter#readme).
 This is outside of this workshop's scope., but can be tried in the workshop accounts.

+In this Lab, we showed you how to augment the Kubernetes PSA/PSS configurations with Kyverno.
+Pod Security Standards (PSS) and the in-tree Kubernetes implementation of these standards, Pod Security Admission (PSA), provide good building blocks for managing pod security.
+The majority of users switching from Kubernetes Pod Security Policies (PSP) should be successful using the PSA/PSS features.

+Kyverno augments the user experience created by PSA/PSS, by leveraging the in-tree Kubernetes pod security implementation, and providing several helpful enhancements for operationalizing of policy.
+You can use Kyverno to govern the proper use of pod security labels.
+In addition, you can use the new Kyverno `validate.podSecurity` rule to easily manage pod security standards with additional flexibility and an enhanced user experience.
+And, with the Kyverno CLI, you can automate policy evaluation, upstream of your clusters.